adidier17/AuthorRank/visualization/README.md

 ```

 Then visit `127.0.0.1:8000` in your browser.
 You can use other
-data by replacing the files in `data` and changing the file names
+data by replacing the files in `data` and changing the file names near
-in `js/authorRank.js`.
+the bottom of `js/authorRank.js`.